Why TBA

 Financial Secretary

 Tom and his wife Suzie have been residents of Swampscott since 1984.
 They joined Temple B’nai Abraham as part of the merger with Temple Shalom in Salem.
-Tom is in his second career acting as CFO of the Jewish Community Center of the North Shore.
+Tom has recently retired from his role as CFO of the Jewish Community Center of the North Shore.
 Tom started his first career in high tech where he served 6.5 years in the IDF Computer Corps.
 Tom has been an entrepreneur and helped found a high tech company that was based in Yokneam Israel.
 Tom is the Financial Secretary at the Temple and helps out with the books.
 Tom also enjoys participating in the ritual life of the Temple.
 Tom has recently taken up ocean sculling and loves it.
 Tom and Suzie have three children and ten grandchildren.

 X